takofaru/survblock/README.md

-# Stellar VerifySurvey DApp
+# surblock

-**Stellar VerifySurvey DApp** - Secure, Private, and Verified Human Feedback.
+**survblock** - Secure, Private, and Verified Human Feedback.

 ## Project Description

-Stellar VerifySurvey is a decentralized survey application built on the **Stellar** blockchain using **Soroban smart contracts**.
+surblock is a decentralized survey application built on the **Stellar** blockchain using **Soroban smart contracts**.
 It solves the dual challenge of ensuring that every respondent is a "real person" (Proof of Humanity) while maintaining 100% data privacy for the user.

 By requiring a Government ID verification step (simulated) before access, the application ensures high-integrity survey results for organizations, while utilizing client-side AES encryption so that sensitive personal data never touches the blockchain or any server in plaintext.